7 Reasons Why Hiring a Marketing Expert Can Help Your Small Business Increase Sales and Profits

 Many small business owners don’t understand how important branding is.
 Your brand goes well beyond your logo.
 Your brand is your promise to your customers about what they can get from you and how it’s going to help their lives.
 The Apple logo is a visual representation of their brand.
 Looking at the logo makes some people think of innovation, great design and overflowing Mac Stores.
 Your brand is the emotional connection your customers have to your small business and helps set you apart from your competition.
 A marketing consultant can help shape and develop your brand.
 A clear understanding of your brand makes for more effective marketing.

 You’re not clear on what your customers want

 It may seem like a trite answer, but your customers want YOU.
 If they didn’t want you, they wouldn’t be your customers.
 Perhaps this more about building customer loyalty.
 I’m shamelessly loyal to Apple.
 I dream of having an iPad 2 even though I’m not sure exactly why I need one.
 The point is, I want Apple and they know it.
 One of the strongest factors in building loyalty is customer service – friendliness, consistency, problem solving and keeping in touch.
 A marketing consultant can help build loyalty by helping you give your customers more of what they want … the products or services your small business already offers.

 Having someone truly invested in the success of your small business is a great feeling, and can help relieve stress.
 It’s great to have someone get excited about your business (especially if you’ve been at it for a while or having a rough time at the moment) and do everything they can to help it grow.
 A marketing consultant can be one of your biggest fans.

-So the next time you’re thinking about hiring a marketing consultant, don’t just think about cost, think about your return on investment.
-Ask yourself “if I’m not an airplane pilot, would I fly a plane myself just because it looks easy and I would save money?”.
+So the next time you’re thinking about hiring someone to help with your marketing, don’t just think about cost, think about your return on investment.
+Ask yourself “if I’m not an airplane pilot, would I fly a plane myself just because it looks easy and I would save money?”